genome-miner/tb_dual_target_pipeline/README.md

 ## <a id="project-overview"></a>📖 Project Overview

 Tuberculosis remains a leading global infectious killer, with rising multidrug-resistant (MDR) strains threatening existing treatments.
-This project applies an integrated computational pipeline—molecular docking + immunoinformatics—to three M. tuberculosis proteins (**InhA, DprE1, and Rv1258c**) to test whether a target can be both druggable and immunogenic, making it a candidate for combined drug and vaccine development.
+This project applies an integrated computational pipeline, molecular docking & immunoinformatics to test three _M. tuberculosis_ proteins (**InhA, DprE1, and Rv1258c**) to see whether a target can be both druggable and immunogenic, making it a candidate for combined drug and vaccine development.

 ---